apache/apisix/docs/en/latest/external-plugin.md

 The target external plugins and the execution order are configured in the `ext-plugin-*` plugins.
 Like other plugins, they can be enabled and reconfigured on the fly.

+## How is it implemented

+If you are instested in the implementation of Plugin Runner, please refer to [The Implementation of Plugin Runner](./internal/plugin-runner.md).

 ## Supported plugin runners

 - Java: https://github.com/apache/apisix-java-plugin-runner